 Fran holds a bachelor’s degree from the University of Illinois – Chicago and has continued her professional development in special education from Northeastern Illinois University.
 She spent 2 years in the Peace Corps in an Infant Survival Program and also worked in the Chicago Public Schools as a special education assistant.
 Fran has been involved with Tuesday’s Child since 1982.
 Fran originally came as a community volunteer and with time she became a member of the teaching staff.
 Fran currently works in our “Little Kids” classroom.

 Amanda came through Tuesday’s Child as a difficult child over 25 years ago.
-As she became older Amanda began volunteering in the classroom.
-She joined the staff in 2007 as a Classroom Teacher.
+As she became older, Amanda began volunteering in the classroom and then joined the staff in 2007 as a Classroom Teacher.
 She is currently the Lead Teacher at TC Scholars and Tuesdays Child summer camp.
 Amanda is currently pursuing a degree in early childhood education and brings her unique behavioral perspective to her academic lessons.
 She is a proud mother of two and believes that working at Tuesday’s Child has made her a better parent.